 Your conversion rate is simply the percentage of people who visit your site or app that take a specific action.
 So, if 10,000 people troop to your website in a month and only 100 of them make a purchase, your conversion rate for that month is 1%.

 What counts as conversions vary from business to business.
-Ecommerce companies may include purchase rates, newsletter sign-ups, and add to cart rates when calculating conversions.
+Ecommerce companies may include purchase rates, newsletter sign-ups, and add-to-cart rates when calculating conversions.

 Hospitality organizations might focus on newsletter sign-ups, social shares, and bookings, while SaaS companies might include webinar registrations, leads generated, email signups, product demos, and free trial registrations when working out their conversion rate.

 The average conversion rate differs from industry to industry.
 For eCommerce businesses, it’s between 2% and 3%; for SaaS companies, it’s between 4% to 25% depending on the product offering; and for businesses in the hospitality industry, it’s pegged around 2%.
 Here’s a graph comparing eCommerce conversion rates per industry: